 Given the potential benefits, though, the argument often settles itself.
 When a tool proves itself sufficiently valuable, the question moves from “Why?” to “How?”.

-The conversion rate for visitors clicking on product recommendations was found to be 5.5x higher than for visitors who didn’t click
+- The conversion rate for visitors clicking on product recommendations was found to be 5.5x higher than for visitors who didn’t click.

-- As online shoppers become more used to personalization, they equate it with professionalism – meaning your site needs to bump up to keep up
+- As online shoppers become more used to personalization, they equate it with professionalism – meaning your site needs to bump up to keep up.

-- An Accenture report says personalization increases the likelihood of a prospect purchasing from you by 75 percent
+- An Accenture report says personalization increases the likelihood of a prospect purchasing from you by 75 percent.

 Studies increasingly show the value of product recommendations and the critical role they play in personalization strategies.
-Recommendations not only lift conversion rates, they help deliver improved user experience to keep visitors coming back and can boost the average order value.Recommendations not only lift conversion rates, they help deliver improved user experience to keep… Click To Tweet
+Recommendations not only lift conversion rates, but they also help deliver an improved user experience to keep visitors coming back and can boost the average order value.

 Once an ecommerce manager is convinced of the benefits of a product recommendation engine, the next step is to determine product recommendation best practices and configure the product recommendation algorithm accordingly.

-21 Best Practice Tips for Ecommerce Product Recommendations – The List
+21 Tips for Ecommerce Product Recommendations